THE QUINTINSHILL (GRETNA) TRAIN CRASH – 22 MAY 1915

 A Board of Inquiry, convened three days after the crash, found a number of serious failings in procedure which, when combined, led to the disaster.
 The worst of these was the failure of the two signalmen on duty in the Quintinshill Box, now demolished, but which then immediately overlooked the crash site, to alert the troop-train to the local passenger train waiting in its path.
 Both signalmen were subsequently charged, appeared before the High Court in Edinburgh on 24 September, found guilty of culpable homicide and sentenced to periods of imprisonment, one of them with hard labour.

 Very soon after the crash it was decided to raise a memorial, paid for by public subscription, alongside the communal grave in Rosebank Cemetery.
 The Memorial, unveiled by the Earl of Rosebery, Honorary Colonel of the Battalion, on 12 May 1916, takes the form of a Celtic cross, standing 15ft 6ins, made from Peterhead granite with an inscription and an explanatory plaque to the front and shields, bearing the Regimental Badge and Leith Burgh Coat-of-Arms, one on each side.
 On either side to the rear, against the Cemetery wall, are tablets each with five bronze plaques.
 On these plaques are the names of 214 who died in, or immediately after the disaster, arranged by rank, and in alphabetical order.
 These include the name of Sgt James Anderson, who died in September 1917 having never recovered from his injuries, and was added later.
 For some unknown reason the name of Pte George Garrie was missed out on the plaques although he appeared on all the lists, including those of the plaques, published later.
 His name, together with that of Pte William S Paterson, who was also missed out, is to be added on a separate plaque in 2015, bringing the final official total of 7RS killed in, or as a direct result of the crash, to 216.
 Although funded by public subscription, the Memorial has been adopted by The Commonwealth War Graves Commission who maintain it, and the grave area, superbly.
 Every year, on the Saturday closest to 22 May the Regimental Association, supported by local organisations, hold a Memorial Service and wreath laying at the Memorial.
-In 2015 major commemorations are planned for Gretna on 22 May and at Rosebank Cemetery on the 23rd.
+In 2015 major commemorations took place at Gretna on 22 May and at Rosebank Cemetery on the 23rd, both in the presence of HRH The Princess Royal, the Patron of The Association.

 The memorial at Rosebank Cemetery